suzoosuagr/CIS700_Fall_2019_Final/README.md

 # CIS 700 Final NPI QUEUE and STACK
+Neural Programmer-Interpreter Implementation in PyTorch.
+Here is the original paper: [Neural Programmer-Interpreters](https://arxiv.org/abs/1511.06279), by Reed and de Freitas.

+We modified NPI to implement a differentiable queue and stack to solve the Maze and Reverse Polish Notation problems.

 ## Maze Problem
-Please NPI_Maze folder at first.
+Please enter NPI_Maze folder at first.
 All files needed are in this folder.

 ### Environment
 * numpy 1.18.1